jschaf/mccc/battle/hammelburg.md

 said of Abrams, "I am supposed to be the best tank commander in the Army, but I have one peer -- Abe Abrams."
-[@Koyen1948GeneralPattons, 19] Abrams assigned the mission to LTC Cohen, commander of the 10th Armored Infantry Battalion.
+[@Koyen1948GeneralPattons, 19] Abrams assigned the mission to LTC Cohen, his close friend and commander of the 10th Armored Infantry Battalion.
 Unfortunately, LTC Cohen was incapacitated with a fierce case of hemorrhoids.
 Upon personal examination, Patton, drawing on his extensive experience as a cavalryman, exclaimed "That is some sorry ass.
 Terrible."
-Cohen suggest that his S3, CPT Abe Baum lead the mission in his stead.[@BaronBG2009RaidUntold, 20] Baum received his orders at 1700 on 26 March, 1945 and prepared to move out six hours later. [@Jan1945Diary, 1]
+Cohen suggested that his S3, CPT Abe Baum lead the mission in his stead.[@BaronBG2009RaidUntold, 20] Baum received his orders at 1700 on 26 March, 1945 and prepared to move out six hours later. [@Jan1945Diary, 1]

 \begin{figure}[t]
 \centering